prggmr/zf2-docpx/zend/Object/ObjectInterface.rst

     Check for invalid characters

-    :param string $value: Text to be checked
+    :param string: Text to be checked

     :rtype: void